WALK-FM: 2010s

 WALK-FM dropped the slogan "Yesterday and Today", switching to "Long Island's Best Variety" in May 2010.
 Around that time, the station began decreasing the amount of music from the 1970s to one-to-two songs per hour, starting the transition to a hotter AC format.
 Eventually, music from the 1970s was eliminated, and music from the 1980s has been scaled back.

 By July 2012, the station's tempo had increased to where it was no longer playing mainstream adult contemporary but had switched to a hot adult contemporary format as Mediabase moved it to the "Hot AC Panel".
 However, WALK-FM continued on the Nielsen BDS AC panel.

 On May 15, 2014, Qantum Communications announced that it would acquire WALK-AM-FM from the Aloha Station Trust in exchange for transferring its existing 29 stations to Clear Channel.
 Qantum immediately sold WALK-AM-FM to Connoisseur Media, making them sister stations to Nassau County-based AC station 98.3 WKJY.
 The transaction was consummated on September 9, 2014.
 The WALK stations were split up in late 2019, after Connoisseur donated the AM station to Cantico Nuevo Ministry, which renamed it WLID.

+On January 2, 2020, WALK-FM added Anna & Raven (based out of sister station WEZN-FM in Bridgeport) for mornings.
+WALK was the show's 2nd affiliate, as it went national later that year.

+On February 3, 2026, WALK-FM added another syndicated show as it picked up Skyview Networks' "XYZ with Erik Zachary" from 9am-2pm.